jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

 ##### Automation Option
 For the more restrictive permissions option, we offer an example automated solution for configuring RBAC permissions.
 1. Create your service account with a custom IAM role using the following terraform [file](rbac/example.tf) and run:

+    **Note**: Run the terraform command in the same directory as your terraform file.
     ```bash
     terraform apply #assuming terraform init was already run
     ```